 The Ritual Committee has prepared a brochure describing the Shabbat morning service which our ushers distribute on the morning of your Bar/Bat Mitzvah celebration.
-The brochure is updated weekly to note the particular week's parasha, Torah and Haftarah readers, yahrzeits, kiddush sponsors, and announcement of any congregational celebrations, such as a Bar or Bat Mitzvah, baby naming or aufruf.
+The brochure is updated weekly to note the particular week's parasha, Torah and haftarah readers, yahrzeits, kiddush sponsors, and announcement of any congregational celebrations, such as a Bar or Bat Mitzvah, baby naming or aufruf.
 Please understand that this brochure is the only approved handout which may be distributed to the congregation.

-LIVE STREAMING
+LIVE-STREAMING

-All Shabbat morning services in the Sanctuary are live streamed online.
+All Shabbat morning services in the Sanctuary are live-streamed online.
 If you have family and friends who are unable to join us in person, they can still be a part of your celebration by watching live on a computer, tablet or smartphone.
-The live stream is password protected.
-You will receive an email with the link and password from the synagogue office.
-A recording from the live stream will be made available to Bar/Bat Mitzvah families upon request at no charge.
+The live-stream is easily found at our website (www.templealiyah.com), or at this link.
+It is not password protected.
+A recording from the live-stream will be made available to Bar/Bat Mitzvah families upon request at no charge.